 Machine Tool Foundations 18 Hours Required

-MEH 1103 Introduction to Machine Process
+MEH 1103 Introduction to Machine Process 3

-MEH 1203 Basic Blueprint Reading 3
+MEH 1203 Basic Blueprint Reading

 MEH 1206 Basic Lathe Operation 6

 MEH 1406 Basic Mill Operation 6

 This program is ineligible for financial aid.
+This certificate program will count toward the Technical Certificate in M Jachine Tool Technology

 This certificate program will count toward the Technical Certificate in Machine Tool Technology.
 This certificate program will count toward the A.A.S. in Gunsmithing Technology.